On this page

 Infrastructure

-• Scalability: Design your solution to allow for user growth, changing use patterns, and evolutionary changes to your applications and infrastructure, without requiring a redesign.
+• Scalability: Design your solution to allow for user growth and changing use patterns of your apps and infrastructure, without requiring a redesign.

-• Easy integration with app stack: Decouple your IAM solution from your applications to allow them to evolve independently and enable multiple apps to use your solution.
-Enable integration with your apps that optimizes performance by designing an event-based interface that is accessed using an API.
+• Easy integration with app stack: Maintain your IAM solution separately from your apps.
+Your apps can evolve independently, and you can enable multiple apps to use your IAM solution.
+Enable integration with your apps that optimizes performance by designing an event-based interface that's accessed using an API.
 Provide an SDK to make integration easier.

-• Traffic surge protection: Provide a way to prevent sudden bursts of requests from disrupting usage or operations.
+• Traffic surge protection: Prevent sudden bursts of requests from disrupting use or operations.

-• High availability: Ensure that all elements of your IAM solution are fully operational whenever your apps are expected to be operable.
+• High availability: Ensure that your IAM solution is fully operational when your apps go live.

-• High reliability (highly redundant): Ensure that all elements of your IAM solution are highly reliable and dependable, and that every element of your solution works correctly, every time.
+• High reliability: Ensure that your IAM solution is dependable and that every element of your solution works correctly, every time.

 Security